wombleton/gitlaw-nz/acts/C/Chemical Weapons (Prohibition) Act 1996.md

     (2) The records and reports under subsection (1)(b) to (d) must be sufficient to satisfy the Minister that the Convention and the provisions of this Act and any regulations made under this Act are being complied with.

-    (3) Every person who refuses or fails, without reasonable excuse, to comply with subsection (1) commits an offence, and is liable on summary conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000\.
+    (3) Every person who refuses or fails, without reasonable excuse, to comply with subsection (1) commits an offence, and is liable on conviction to imprisonment for a term not exceeding 1 year or a fine not exceeding $100,000\.

+    Section 13(3): amended, on 1 July 2013, by [section 413][46] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 14 Secretary may seek information